Resources & Helpful Information

 interview, search for and apply to graduate programs, search for and apply to jobs.

-is well-utilized by international students beginning early in their stay on campus!
+The Career Center is well-utilized by international students beginning early in their stay on campus!

 The Writing Center is located on the 1st floor or Ames Library.
 Trained tutors and